microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 ## Invoke the model on your computer

 The next step is to create a Python script that loads the model, sends images to it, and interprets the model's output.
 (You can view the full script [here](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/call_model.py).)
-Create an empty text file named **call_model.py** and copy in the code snippets below.

-Before writing the script that will use the compiled model, copy over some Python helper code.
+Before creating this script, copy over some Python helper code.

 ```shell
 [Linux/macOS] cp <ELL-root>/docs/tutorials/shared/tutorial_helpers.py .
 [Windows] copy <ELL-root>\docs\tutorials\shared\tutorial_helpers.py .
 ```

-Import a few dependencies and add directories to the path, to allow Python to find the module that you created, above.
+Create an empty text file named **call_model.py** and copy in the code snippets below.
+First, import a few dependencies.

 ```python
 import cv2